 Cloud DVR recording isn’t available on all channels, and you’ll often find that the channels that don’t allow DVR recording also don’t allow time-shifting.
 However, users are able to record multiple shows simultaneously on channels that currently support the feature.
 Similarly, while the large majority of devices support cloud DVR, the Xfinity X1 and some Samsung smart TVs currently do not.
 It’s a bummer this feature isn’t open to all channels and devices, but Sling TV has been steadily increasing support as the service grows nonetheless.

 Video on demand

 Sling TV offers a fairly robust selection of movies on demand at launch, with even more promised in the near future.
-Rental costs are $2.99 for SD and $3.99 for HD.
-The eclectic library includes a really healthy selection of Disney flicks, accented by old and new hits like Guardians of the Galaxy, Reservoir Dogs, Sin City, Lord of the Rings, Harry Potter, etc. In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old, spanning the gamut from Wolf of Wallstreet to Pretty in Pink.
+Rental costs are $3 for SD and $4 for HD.
+The eclectic library includes a healthy selection of Disney flicks, and plenty of big-budget fares.
+In addition, a new deal with Epix will bring in around 2,000 VOD titles, with titles new and old, spanning the gamut of popular programming.